Tendons of the Foot

-Physical therapy is a great option to assess the severity and develop a custom program to rehabilitate tendinitis in the foot.
+Physical therapy is a great option to assess the severity and develop a custom program to rehabilitate tendonitis in the foot.
 A physical therapist can help with a healthy return to the previous activity level.

 How Long Does it Take a Tendon to Heal?

 The quick answer, tendons heal at different rates depending on the severity of the injury.
 Minor strains may take several weeks to recover.
 Severe strains or tears may take several months to recover.
 Severe injuries may require a surgical tendon repair.
 This process requires much more time to heal.
 Many times, the tendon and foot are immobilized for 2 to 3 months after the surgery.
-Then, there are 3 to 6 months of rehabilitation required to return range of motion, strength and normal walking tolerance.
+Then, there are 3 to 6 months of rehabilitation required to return range of motion, strength, and normal walking tolerance.

 To learn more about tendon healing time, go to this link.